Shreeyak/cleargrasp/README.md

 => (focal len in pixels) = ((image width or height)/2 ) / tan( FOV/2 )
 ```

-Here are the calculation for our images, with angles in degrees for image output at 288x512p:
+Here are the calculation for our synthetic images, with angles in degrees for image output at 288x512p:

 ```bash
 Fx = (512 / 2) / tan( 69.40 / 2 ) = 369.71 = 370 pixels